All Episodes

 We're going into mass production.

-Now, they're ratcheting this up and they're blustering and they're talking and they're chatting and they're claiming and they're promising that they're gonna get nukes that they're gonna use them, and Ahmadinejad is spoiling for war.
+Now, they're ratcheting this up and they're blustering and they're talking and they're chatting and they're claiming and they're promising that they're going to get nukes and that they're going to use them and Ahmadinejad is spoiling for war.

-As his advisor, the doctor Kissinger of Islam put it, the Americans are impatient.
+As his advisor, the Dr. Kissinger of Islam put it, the Americans are impatient.

 At the first sight of a setback, they run away.